FSU

 Clare Sweeney

-The unit is staffed by specially trained Foundation Stage teacher and support staff and we are very lucky to have two, well-resourced classrooms (Green Room and Blue Room) as well as a covered outside area that can be accessed in all weathers.
+The unit is staffed by specially trained Foundation Stage teacher and support staff and we are very lucky to have two, well-resourced classrooms as well as a covered outside area that can be accessed in all weathers.
 We have a large garden that is available to the children throughout the day and offers opportunities for nature investigations, sand, digging, water play, building, imaginative play and more!

 We are a happy team who love to engage the children in investigating, exploring and developing learning both inside the classroom and out.
 We believe that it is important that our youngest children are encouraged to learn in an environment that enables them to make choices and to assume responsibility for their learning by following their interests and enthusiasms.
 The reception age children and nursery children work closely together, supporting each others learning adventures.